Julie-Fabre/bombcell/README.md

 #### somatic

-Somatic waveforms are defined as waveforms where the largest trough precedes the largest peak (Deligkaris,Bullmann& Frey, 2016).
+Somatic waveforms are defined as waveforms where the largest trough precedes the largest peak (Deligkaris, Bullmann & Frey, 2016).

 #### number of peaks and troughs